Skip to main content

 I thank the Chair and, as with the other organisations, we welcome the opportunity to present to the committee on the key issues raised by the Citizens' Assembly on Gender Equality on leadership in politics, public life and the workplace.

 In advance of today’s meeting, I reviewed the recommendations of the report again.
-They are solid strong recommendations which. if implemented, could increase the number of women in politics.
+They are solid, strong recommendations which, if implemented, could increase the number of women in politics.
 I say "could" because they need to be implemented.
 Unfortunately, they would not address the needs of Traveller women and other minoritised women and would serve to further marginalise us.

 As we outlined in our submission, Traveller women experience significant exclusion from decision-making and wider political processes due to discrimination and marginalisation.
-There is a real need for Traveller women to have an attainable opportunity to participate in spaces of power and decision-making.
+There is a real need for Traveller women to have an opportunity to participate in spaces of power and decision-making.
 This includes the need to value our expertise and knowledge in political and broader public spheres and to ensure those who hold public office are held to account for racist and sexist comments about Travellers.

 Earlier this year, we published the report, Different Paths, Shared Experiences: Ethnic Minority Women and Local Politics in Ireland.